Our Wakes: 2016

 calcareous cliffs dropping vertically into the sea.
 At numerous places, the sea has attacked the

 cliff and carved several caves.
-During the day, hundreds of boats are visiting the place, which
+During the day, hundreds of boats are visit the place, which is

-is very disturbing.
+very disturbing.
 Luckily at 6pm the place becomes quiet again.
-The sandy bottom along the
+The sandy bottom along the cliffs

 Blue Marino cave.